zencart/documentation/content/dev/plugins/encapsulated_plugins/sql_installation.md

 layout: docs
 ---

-Plugins may need to create/alter database tables and/or insert/amend data in database tables.
+Plugins might need to create/alter database tables and/or insert/amend data in database tables.
 The plugin installer allows two methods for doing this.
 Using `.sql` files containing just sql statements or using a class based migration system.

 ## Plain SQL Files

-Create a plain .sql file called `install.sql` with the SQL statements you need for installation.
+Create a plain SQL file called `install.sql` with the SQL statements you need for installation.
 Be sure to make your installation robust in the face of prior partial or failed installs (e.g. use `IF NOT EXISTS`, `INSERT IGNORE` and so forth).

     CREATE TABLE IF NOT EXISTS reward_master ( rewards_products_id INT( 11 ) NOT NULL AUTO_INCREMENT PRIMARY KEY,